-Canon 1D Mark III versus Fujifilm X-T2
+Canon 1D Mark III vs Fujifilm X-T2

-The Canon EOS-1D Mark III and the Fujifilm X-T2 are two digital cameras that were revealed to the public, respectively, in February 2007 and July 2016.
+The Canon EOS-1D Mark III and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in February 2007 and July 2016.
 The 1D Mark III is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark III) and an APS-C (X-T2) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 10.1 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is considerably smaller (50 percent) than the Canon 1D Mark III.
 Moreover, the X-T2 is substantially lighter (56 percent) than the 1D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D Mark III) and the Fujinon X Lens Catalog (X-T2).
 Mirrorless cameras, such as the X-T2, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.